obonaventure/cnp3/book/network/network.rst

 .. [#fttl] The initial IP specification in :rfc:`791` suggested that routers would decrement the `TTL` at least once every second.
 This would ensure that a packet would never remain for more than `TTL` seconds in the network.
 However, in practice most router implementations simply chose to decrement the `TTL` by one.

 .. [#finitialttl] The initial TTL value used to send IP packets vary from one implementation to another.
 Most current IP implementations use an initial TTL of 64 or more.
 See http://members.cox.net/~ndav1/self_published/TTL_values.html for additional information.

+.. [#f6lowpan] Supporting IP over the 802.15.4 datalink layer technology requires special mechanisms.
+See :rfc:`4944` for a discussion of the special problems posed by 802.15.4

 .. [#fpingproblems] Until a few years ago, all hosts replied to `Echo request` ICMP messages.
 However, due to the security problems that have affected TCP/IP implementations, many of these implementations can now be configured to disable answering `Echo request` ICMP messages.